bignacio/cpp-articles/posts/microbench-01.md

 It looks exactly like the previous one, where we had an empty loop.
 You probably already guessed what is going on, the compiler is optimizing away the code we wrote.
 And we do want the optimizations on.

-Thankfuly, Google benchmark has a solution for that, a nice little trick in the form of the method `benchmark::DoNotOptimize()`
+Thankfully, Google benchmark has a solution for that, a nice little trick in the form of the method `benchmark::DoNotOptimize()`
 Let's add that to our code
 ```c++
 static void BM_simpleTest(benchmark::State& state) {